CME 100 Python Workbook#

 Nothing!
 Unlike the MATLAB exercises, we’ll be doing everything in the cloud.
 If you like the sound of this, keep reading the Usage tips for instructions on how to complete and submit your work.

-Pretty much.
-In the context of the course, homeworks and tutorials will still be given in MATLAB as we experiment with the transition to Python, but the underlying computing principles and computational thinking are the same.
-Sure, certain tasks may be easier in one language than the other as they were developed by different scientific communities, but we anticipate that learning one will serve as a solid foundation so you can easily transition to another programming language in your future work.
+Not particularly, as the underlying computing principles and computational thinking are the same.
+Sure, certain tasks may be easier in one language than in the other as they were developed by different scientific communities, but we anticipate that learning one will serve as a solid foundation for learning all others in your future work.